e-kwsm/nwchem-wiki/Python.md

 Python wrappers, but until then a back-door solution will have to suffice.
-We've already seen how to use `input_parse()` to put geometry (and basis) data into NWChem, so it only remains to get the geometry data back after it has been updated by a geometry optimzation or some other operation.
+We've already seen how to use `input_parse()` to put geometry (and basis) data into NWChem, so it only remains to get the geometry data back after it has been updated by a geometry optimization or some other operation.

 The following Python procedure retrieves the coordinates in the same